LaMonte Wade Jr Player Props: Giants vs. Padres

-LaMonte Wade Jr -- hitting .308 with three doubles, a home run, nine walks and 11 RBI in his past 10 games -- will be in action for the San Francisco Giants against the San Diego Padres, with Michael Wacha on the mound, on June 19 at 9:45 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr (.348 on-base percentage in past 10 games, 67 points below season-long percentage), take on starting pitcher Seth Lugo and the San Diego Padres at Oracle Park, Tuesday at 9:45 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-3) against the Padres.

 LaMonte Wade Jr Game Info & Props vs. the Padres